 Texas A&M University, in compliance with SB 111, will grant at least 24 semester credit hours of course-specific college credit in subject-appropriate areas on all International Baccalaureate (IB) exam scores of 4 or above as long as the incoming freshman has earned an IB Diploma.
 While some course credit will be awarded regardless of a student’s IB Diploma status, some course credit at Texas A&M University may be subject to the successful completion of the IB Diploma.

 Entering freshman students for the 2008-09 academic year should submit their International Baccalaureate transcript toTexas A&M University, score recipient code: 01355, for review.
-Students should contact Data and Research Services regarding their eligibility for course credit.
+Students should contact Testing Services regarding their eligibility for course credit.
 Students should work with an Academic Advisor to determine the use of the IB credits in their individual degree plan and the impact accepting the credit may have upon tuition rebate eligibility, tuition charges for excessive total hours, and preparedness for sequential course work based on IB test scores.
-Students will need to contact Data and Research Services in order to accept or deny the credit earned via IB tests.
+Students will need to contact Testing Services in order to accept or deny the credit earned via IB tests.